 9. Don’t chew gum

 While not technically offensive, chewing gum is actually illegal in Singapore and has been since 1992.
-What’s more, it’s pretty strictly enforced: you risk a $500 fine for spitting out gum on public streets.
+What’s more, it’s strictly enforced: You risk a $500 fine for spitting out gum on public streets.
 Better stick with Altoids.